roadapathy/mesa-kernel-build-guide/Step4-Mesa.md

 ## glslanglib

 Reference front-end compiler for GLSL and ESSL shaders.
+The **glslang** library is the reference compiler for GLSL (OpenGL Shading Language) and ESSL (OpenGL ES Shading Language).
+It converts GLSL shader source code into SPIR-V bytecode, which GPUs consume for rendering.

 ```
 git clone --recurse-submodules -b 15.3.0 https://github.com/KhronosGroup/glslang.git